Help us support children and young people in East Surrey

 You can help our qualified counsellors to provide free one-to-one counselling through video or telephone calls, as well as secure online mental health support groups so young people can talk through their feelings with their peers and trained staff.

-“Without our usual sources of charitable income and with the added demands from the impact of the Coronavirus crisis, we will struggle to fund this vital work and so we need your help,” says Ian Burks, CEO, YMCA East Surrey.
+“Without our usual sources of charitable income and with the added demands from the impact of the COVID-19 crisis, we will struggle to fund this vital work and so we need your help,” says Ian Burks, CEO, YMCA East Surrey.

 “We are already humbled by the generous offer of over 200 of our gym members who have donated their membership fees while our gym services are closed to help fund our services.
 Not forgetting our amazing Challenge Event participants, many of whom are transferring their places on to events next year, but donating this year’s fees to us to help our services This is an amazing gesture at a time when everyone is experiencing their own difficulties.”